gauravkumarit8/life-skills-tracks/grit-and-growth-mindset.md

 **Question 5.
 What are your ideas to take action and build Growth Mindset?**

-  To take action and build a growth mindset, you can consider the following ideas:
+  To take action and build a growth mindset, we can consider the following ideas:

 -  1.Take Challenges as opportinities: Seek out challenges and view them as opportunities for growth.
 Don't run away from difficult tasks; instead, tackle them with full energy.